zhgoh/d_space_invaders/README.md

 P.S.
 I will try to clean up the code in the near future.

+## Building

+The dub project is given, just run dub on the command line and it will build.
+Note: Only tested to work on Windows atm.

 ## Purpose

 I wanted to learn how to write a simple OpenGL game in D and I happened to see this blog post and I decided to follow it.